- 1What Is Poliomyelitis?

 Deformed limbs, usually in the hips, ankles, and feet.

-Some children who seem to recover fully from the polio infection can develop weakness, new muscle pain, or paralysis as adults later in their life.
+Some children who seem to recover fully from the polio infection can develop weakness, new muscle pain, or paralysis as adults later in their lives.
 This is called post-polio syndrome.
 The symptoms may include:

 Continuing muscle and joint weakness.